Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Tractable Reformulations of the MR-DRO Model

 \begin{assumption}[Piecewise affine objective functions] Suppose that the uncertainty set is a polytope as $\Xi = \left\{\bm{\xi} \in \mathbb{R}^{M}: \bm{C}\bm{\xi} \leq \bm{g}\right\}$ where $\bm{C}$ is a matrix and $\bm{g}$ is a vector of appropriate dimension.
 In addition, for every fixed $\bm{x} \in \mathbb{X}$, each elementary function $\ell_{j}(\bm{x},\bm{\xi}) = \langle\bm{a}_{j},\bm{\xi}\rangle+b_{j}$ in the objective function $\ell(\bm{x},\bm{\xi})$ is an affine function with respect to $\bm{\xi}$, where $\bm{a}_{j} \in \mathbb{R}^{M}$ and $b_{j} \in \mathbb{R}$ are linear in $\bm{x}$.
 The objective function can be expressed as $\ell(\bm{x},\bm{\xi}) = \max_{j \in [J]} \left\{\langle \bm{a}_{j}, \bm{\xi}\rangle + b_{j}\right\}$ for all $j \in [J]$. \end{assumption} \begin{theorem}[Reformulation with piecewise affine loss functions] Given Assumption~\ref{asp:piecewise-affine-objective} then for any $\epsilon \geq 0$, the MR-DRO model \eqref{eq:DRO} is equivalent to:

-\end{theorem} We present the proof of Theorem \ref{thm:piecewise-affine} in Appendix \ref{sec:proof-2}.
+\end{theorem} We present the detailed proof of Theorem \ref{thm:piecewise-affine} in Supplement Material Section \ref{sec:proof-2}.
 This reformulation provides a computationally efficient framework for handling piecewise affine loss functions.

 Note that if we use $L_{1}$-norm in the definition of Wasserstein distance \eqref{eq:Wasserstein-metric}, the dual norm here becomes $L_{\infty}$-norm.
-Furthermore, if the feasible set $\mathbb{X} \subseteq \mathbb{R}^{K}$ is a set of linear constraints with regard to $\bm{x}$, we end up with a linear programming (LP) reformulation \eqref{eq:DRO-piecewise-affine}.
+Furthermore, if the feasible set $\mathbb{X} \subseteq \mathbb{R}^{K}$ is a set of linear constraints with regard to $\bm{x}$, we have a linear programming (LP) reformulation \eqref{eq:DRO-piecewise-affine}.